adedayoas91/GC-extension/README.md

  > Run `make install` from terminal.
 If you prefer to use an anaconda distribution; Open the  `init.ipynb` notebook and run the cell.
   This will install all required packages in the `requirements.txt` file.
  > An example notebook on how to use the package is also provided for you.
  >
+>
+>
+> Revert d_CSL to tue OCT 31 at 11PM for conditional correlation func